Linda's teaching areas at postgraduate level are:

 Linda is also an Internationalisation and Partnerships lead for the Division of Sociology.

-Linda visited Cuba with Professor Theodore MacDonald in 2000 to visit their Primary Health System which was formative in beginning to develop a global health systems perspective.
-At that point she arrived to take up her post as a Senior Lecturer in Public Health at Nottingham University in Epidemiology and Public Health (2001 - 2005) and then moved to NTU in 2005 to develop the MA Public Health.
+- Linda visited Cuba with Professor Theodore MacDonald in 2000 to visit their Primary Health System which was formative in beginning to develop a global health systems perspective.
+At that point she arrived to take up her post as a Senior Lecturer in Public Health at The University of Nottingham in Epidemiology and Public Health (2001 - 2005) and then moved to NTU in 2005 to develop the MA Public Health.